Sunday marked a very special achievement for me. I got the opportunity to play my 500th different course (and #501 for good measure).

 You might think all the exceptional service, facilities and conditioning would overshadow the course itself, but I’m glad to say this would be a really awesome course no matter what.
 Cascata was designed by Rees Jones and I found the layout to be quite enjoyable.

 It’s definitely a roller coaster ride through the rugged desert hills, with many holes carved right out of the rocks.
 In fact, just about every hole here either plays straight uphill or downhill.
-The only level holes are a couple of the par-3s and 18.
+The only level holes are a couple of the par-3s and the 18th.
 Otherwise it’s severely up or down.

 Our caddie let us know that because of the elevation and heat, the ball tends to fly about 10 yards further.
 Really, figuring out your distances here is a constant adjustment, so it pays to listen to your caddie who will break it down for you.
 Then you just have to trust your club selection.
 The uphill holes will still require an extra club or two.
 The downhill holes are the opposite.
 And if there is any wind, you have to factor that in, as well.